 All methods of a class that are not static methods are instance methods.
 An instance method always has an implicit "this" argument that refers to the object the method is executed on.
 Static methods are excluded from the set of instance methods, because they do not refer to a specific object.
-Both "doComponent" and "component" are examples of instance methods.
+Both "basicComponent" and "component" are examples of instance methods.

-In C++, there are no "native" class instance methods, simply, because there is no class Class.
-In fully reflective systems, you are able to subclass a class Class (representing class objects) and provide new implementations of it.
-Unfortunately, C++ is not such a system.
+Class-instance methods are a specialized form of instance methods.
+Class-instance methods are instance methods of class objects.
+In Java, the set of class-instance methods is defined by the methods of java.lang.Class.
+In fully reflective systems, you can subclass Class and provide new implementations of it.
+Unfortunately, Java is not such a system.
 This is, why we need a workaround in the form of (static) class methods.